 The inclined observer of a menu of Swiss cuisine quickly recognizes that a certain foodstuff runs like a red thread through our culinary arts

+There is no consensus on how many types of cheese there are in Switzerland.
+Some sources say there are 450 varieties, while others claim there are over 700.
 So let's agree that there is a clear surplus of Swiss cheese.
-Theoretically, you can make a New Year's resolution on January 1 to try a different cheese every day and still not know the whole range by New Year's Eve.
+Theoretically, you can make a New Year's resolution on January 1 to try a different cheese every day and on New Year's Eve you still won't know the whole range.

 All these quantities have to be produced somewhere.
 Fortunately, there are some show dairies that will introduce you to this process and give you an insight into their production facilities

 In this article, I will introduce you to nine Swiss show dairies that are spread all over the country and open their doors to visitors.

 Tell a child to draw you a piece of cheese and the result will most likely be a piece of Emmentaler.
 This cheese with holes in it is the reason why we all have Swiss cheese with big holes in it

 So the namesakes of the "Swiss Cheese" at Subway are not the exception here

 Emmental cheese comes in a variety of thicknesses.
 Starting with the mild AOP Classic and ending with the recent AOP Cave-Aged